-\paragraph{Context-based Augmentations.} Contextual representations of dynamics~\shortcite{sodhani-ldcc22a,guo-iclr22a} and goal-related information~\shortcite{nachum-neurips18a,islam-arxiv22a} can help with generalization and sample efficiency by exposing the agent to the necessary information for optimality.
+\paragraph{Context-based Augmentations.} Contextual representations of dynamics~\shortcite{sodhani-ldcc22a,guo-iclr22a} and goal-related information~\shortcite{nachum-neurips18a,islam-neurips22a} help with generalization and sample efficiency by exposing the agent to the necessary information for optimality.
 Goal augmentations additionally allow interpretable mechanisms for specifying goals~\shortcite{beyret-iros19a}.
 On the other hand, augmentation of meta-learned latent spaces to the normal state can promote temporally coherent exploration across tasks~\shortcite{gupta-neurips18a}.
 Action histories~\shortcite{tennenholtz-icml19a} can directly help with sample efficiency, and action relations~\shortcite{jain-icml20a,jain-icml21a} contribute to generalization over large action sets.

-\paragraph{Language Augmentations.} Language can explicitly capture relational metadata in the world.
-Latent language interpretation models~\shortcite{andreas-naacl18a} can utilize the compositionality of language to achieve better exploration and generalization to different relational settings, as represented by their language descriptions.
-On the other hand, goal descriptions~\shortcite{jiang-neurips19a} can help hierarchical settings by exploiting semantic relationships between different subtasks and producing better goals for lower-level policies.
-Augmentations can additionally help make existing methods more interpretable through methods such as \shortciteA{verma-icml18} by guiding search over approximate policies written in human-readable formats.
+\paragraph{Language Augmentations.} Language explicitly captures relational metadata in the world.
+Latent language interpretation models~\shortcite{andreas-naacl18a} utilize the compositionality of language to achieve better exploration and generalization to different relational settings, as represented by their language descriptions.
+On the other hand, goal descriptions~\shortcite{jiang-neurips19a} help hierarchical settings by exploiting semantic relationships between different subtasks and producing better goals for lower-level policies.
+Augmentations additionally help make existing methods more interpretable through methods such as the one proposed by \shortciteA{verma-icml18} by guiding search over approximate policies written in human-readable formats.

-\paragraph{Control Augmentations.} Augmentations can additionally help with primitive control, such as multi-level control in hierarchical settings.
-Augmenting internal latent variables conditioned on primitive skills~\shortcite{haarnoja-icml18b,gehring-neurips21a,devin-arxiv19a} can help tackle sample efficiency in hierarchical settings.
-Augmentations can also help morphological control~\shortcite{huang-icml20a} through methods such as \shortciteA{pathak-neurips19a} that model the different limbs as individual agents that need to learn to join together into a morphology to solve a task.
+\paragraph{Control Augmentations.} Augmentations help with primitive control, such as multi-level control in hierarchical settings.
+Augmenting internal latent variables conditioned on primitive skills~\shortcite{haarnoja-icml18b,gehring-neurips21a,devin-neurips19a} helps tackle sample efficiency in hierarchical settings.
+Augmentations additionally help morphological control~\shortcite{huang-icml20a} by modeling the limbs as individual agents that must learn to join together into a morphology to solve a task~\shortcite{pathak-neurips19a}.